shakeel-faiz/FF/11Nov-24/05-ino.md

 INO file is related to Arduino Sketch which is a program written for Arduino boards using the Arduino programming language.
 The Arduino programming language is based on Wiring, and it is similar to C/C++.
 Arduino Sketches are saved with a .ino file extension and are used to control Arduino circuit boards.

-## INFO File Format - More Information
+## INO File Format - More Information

 The Arduino platform, designed for electronic prototyping, empowers developers to craft and deploy programs, referred to as sketches, onto specialized circuit boards.
 These sketches range from fundamental tasks like illuminating an LED on a circuit board to intricate operations such as transmitting data across the internet.
 The creation of Arduino sketches takes place within the Arduino Integrated Development Environment (IDE), and these sketches are stored with the .ino file extension.